chocolateboy/pmsencoder/README.md

 ### Downloaders

 While PMSEncoder has basic support for a few sites built-in, it can be configured to support a much wider range of sites by means of external downloaders.
 For example, [youtube-dl](http://rg3.github.io/youtube-dl/) is highly recommended since it supports a much wider range of YouTube videos and, unlike PMSEncoder's built-in YouTube support, is regularly updated to keep track of changes on the YouTube site.
 It also supports many other sites that are not natively supported by PMSEncoder.
-Setup is easy: download youtube-dl, close PMS, and add something like the following to your PMS.conf:
+Setup is easy: download youtube-dl, close PMS, and add something like the following to your `PMS.conf`:

     Windows:

         # make sure there are no spaces in the path
-        youtube-dl.path = C:\Apps\youtube-dl.exe
+        youtube-dl.path = C:\\Apps\\youtube-dl.exe

     Linux, Mac OS X &c.:

         youtube-dl.path = /path/to/youtube-dl

 Several downloaders are supported.
-See [here](https://github.com/chocolateboy/pmsencoder/wiki/PMS.conf-options#options-) for more details.
+See [here](https://github.com/chocolateboy/pmsencoder/wiki/PMS.conf-options#application-settings-) for more details.

 ### Scripting